How Often Should I Review My Estate Planning Documents ?

-We recommend you review your estate planning documents, including your revocable trust at least once a year, especially if you have had a significant life change, such as:
+Generally, it is recommended that your estate planning documents, including your revocable trust, are reviewed at least once a year.
+This is especially important if you have experienced any significant life changes, such as:

 A Trust Amendment revises the terms and conditions of a trust.
 Trust Amendments are generally only used if certain provisions of a trust agreement have to be modified, but the rest of the provisions of the trust remain unchanged.
 Minor changes may include updating a beneficiary’s name, changes due to marriage or divorce, adding or removing simple gifts, or naming a different trustee.

-A Trust Restatement, on the other hand, is usually recommended if the basic goals of forming the trust have changed, or if all or main provisions of the trust agreement need to be changed.
+A Trust Restatement completely replaces all the provisions of the original revocable living trust with new provisions that meet the current goals of the creator of the trust.
+A Trust Restatement is usually recommended if the basic goals of forming the trust have changed, or if all or main provisions of the trust agreement need to be changed.
 Changes in the number of beneficiaries, changes in the way in which the funds or assets are to be distributed, or compliance with new laws are a few of the significant changes that may require a restatement.

 A Trust Restatement may also be recommended if the trust has already been amended several times and consolidating all changes in a clear manner will help provide clarity and avoid confusion.
 A Trust Restatement may also make sense if federal and state estate tax laws change, or new administration laws are enacted.